Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Future-Proof

-This is a heuristic technique that looks for two strings: /pagead/ and some calculated field tag nearby, so this technique is designed to be future-proof.
+This is a heuristic technique that looks for two strings: /pagead/ and a calculated field tag nearby, so the approach is future-proof.

 Walking backward from the ad marker